dynatrace-ace-services/slo-simply-smarter/README.md

 ![image](https://user-images.githubusercontent.com/40337213/210247317-06d3a1dd-331c-44ca-9c41-cc3d08249a2c.png)

- # OR Automatically with python3.x
+ ## OR automatic mapping with python3.x
  SLO are uploaded if missing (no need to deploy with monaco) and the mapping between SLO and Dashboard is automatic

       export MyTenant=abcd123.live.dynatrace.com (without https://...)